History of the House / 1901 to 1922 - John Pentland Mahaffy

 Mahaffy had two daughters, Rachel Mary and Elsie, and two sons, Arthur William and Robert Pentland.

 Rachel, the youngest daughter, was born around 1874.
 She loved botany and had a great knowledge of plants.
 She contributed to the "Irish Naturalist" with sightings of rare plants spotted in and around the Earlscliffe estate.
 She was also a good friend of the dramatist, George Bernard Shaw, who wrote to her and her father during the time they lived at Earlscliffe and North Great George's Street , and afterwards when she lived in Sandymount in Dublin.
 Rachel, who never married, was also a great supporter of her father, especially after her mother (Frances) died in 1908.
 Rachel died on the 18 Jan 1944.

-In contrast to Rachel, Mahaffy apparently found his eldest daughter Elsie to be rather difficult.
-She did, however, write a good account of the events in Trinity College during the rising of 1916.
+In contrast to Rachel, Mahaffy apparently found his eldest daughter Elsie (Elizabeth) to be rather difficult.
+She did, however, write a good account of the events in Trinity College during the rising of 1916 (see below).
 Her diary on this can still be found in Trinity College archives.
-She, too, never married and died in November 1926.
+She, too, never married and died on 4 November 1926.

 The eldest Mahaffy son was Arthur William who was born in Howth on 22 Oct 1869.
 He was educated at Trinity College Dublin and at Oxford where he was a distinguished oarsman and went into the army.
 In 1910 he was assistant to the high commissioner for the Western Pacific Islands and rose to being the administrator of Dominica.
 He died in October 1919